 This image explodes with color as the rush or sea grass cording has been covered with rye straw.
 Some of the rows are solid in color while others are wrapped in combinations of colors giving a striped effect.

 How stunning the completed technique must be in light.
 Paper or synthetic products simply would not compare to a chair naturally incorporating rye straw.
 The sheen, repellent nature and color combination possibilities utilizing rye straw are limitless and unique.
-This straw application to woven seats appears to be unique to France.
-Our research, to date, has revealed not one North American chair restoration artist or furniture company practicing this unique method of straw art.
+This straw application to woven seats, called mulching, appears to be rather unique to France.
+Our research, to date, has revealed not one North American chair restoration artist or furniture company is practicing this unique method of straw art.
 We invite you to explore and be inspired by this unique style of straw art.
 Below we offer several images for you to see for yourself the possibilities utilizing rye straw.
 If you would like to see how the technique is done we encourage you to click here.

 You may scroll through the below images.
 Note the variety of woven designs that may be achieved using dyed rye straw:

 If you enjoyed the above images, you might also enjoy this link.